Tehes/themachine/README.md

 ## 🎯 Core Goal

+**There is no winning state.** The machine is designed to collapse.
+Modules don't solve problems — they delay failure while creating new pressures.
+Your score is how long you can keep it running before the inevitable breakdown.

 - Survive as long as possible → **score = time survived**
 - Keep the machine alive by:
   - Managing **energy** and its increasing cost